-If you like the idea of listening to music, you can pick something like theor , place it in a central location, and connect it to the voice assistant app on your phone.
-Smart displays like the can hang on a wall or sit on a table to show videos via the touchscreen and even livestream from your security cams.
-And small speakers like the or the can sit at your desk and listen for orders.
+If you like the idea of listening to music, you can pick something like the Nest Audio or Sonos One, place it in a central location, and connect it to the voice assistant app on your phone.
+Smart displays like the Echo Show 15 can hang on a wall or sit on a table to show videos via the touchscreen and even livestream feeds from your security cams.
+And small speakers like the HomePod Mini or the Nest Mini can sit on your desk and listen for orders.

 This is a great way to get some smart devices in your home because you can go as slow as you want (not all your lights need to be smart) and experiment with what the bulbs are capable of.
 When ready, you can add more bulbs or expand into other devices with confidence.
 And if you like smart bulbs, you may want to upgrade some lighting systems with smart switches that permanently add similar advantages no matter what kinds of bulbs you are using.

 If you’re looking for more smart home territory to conquer, it’s time to investigate smart plugs!
 These little devices are made to plug into existing outlets in your home.
 You then plug another device — like a lamp, a coffeemaker, a diffuser, etc. – into the smart plug.
-With an app, you can now set a schedule for turning that device on or off at specific times, as well as monitoring energy usage.
+With an app, you can now set a schedule for turning that device on or off at specific times, as well as monitor energy usage.
 Plus, many smart plugs are compatible with voice assistants for giving quick commands and can tie into larger smart home routines you may want to create.
-Kasa and have notably reliable smart plugs, among many other brands.
+Among many other brands, Kasa and Belkin have notably reliable smart plugs.

-Next on the list: Find a great smart thermostat and replace your heating and cooling command center with a device that you can schedule on your phone, use to save money, and get monthly reports about your energy usage. is a great pick, , and many other brands have their own offerings.
+Next on the list is to find a great smart thermostat and replace your heating and cooling command center with a device that you can create a schedule for using your phone, as well as save money and get monthly reports about your energy usage.
+Nest’s latest smart thermostat is a great pick, Ecobee continues to have excellent options, and many other brands have their own offerings.
 There’s a little bit of wiring involved, but it’s manageable or easily handled with a quick electrician visit.

 Now it’s time to talk about safety.
-Smart devices are a popular choice for a variety of security equipment made for your home, much of it do-it-yourself (DIY)-friendly, with options for both with and without monitoring subscriptions Here are several of the most common options worth considering:
+Smart devices are a popular choice for a variety of security equipment made for your home, much of it do-it-yourself (DIY)-friendly, with options that come both with and without monitoring subscriptions Here are several of the most common options worth considering:

-Smart security cams: These cams can be set up nearly anywhere and typically come with motion sensors, two-way audio, spotlights, and more.
+Smart security cameras: These cams can be set up nearly anywhere, and typically come with motion sensors, two-way audio, spotlights, and more.
 You can view them through an app and receive many kinds of alerts — and today’s versions are typically smart enough to identify packages, ignore cars, and more.

-Video doorbells: These are security cams designed for entryways and paired with a digital doorbell.
-They’re a great security pick even if you don’t have any other kind of security system, and the battery versions like those offered by and are particularly easy to install.
+Video doorbells: These are security cams that are designed for entryways and paired with a digital doorbell.
+They’re a great security pick even if you don’t have any other kind of security system, and the battery versions like those offered by Nest and Ring are particularly easy to install.

-Smart locks: Smart locks replace or upgrade your lock with a high-tech deadbolt that you can control from an app, create digital passes for, document entries, and much more.
+Smart locks: Smart locks replace or upgrade your lock with a high-tech deadbolt that you can control from an app and create digital passes for.
 A smart lock is an excellent security upgrade once you feel more comfortable with your smart home, although they can be a little bulky.

 There are so many places you can take your smart home next, and it’s up to you where you want to go.
 We suggest looking at things like smart speaker bars for your entertainment system, smart smoke detectors that let you know when the battery is running low, and smart blinds that you can schedule to open and close.
 You may also like the idea of a secondary smart speaker upstairs or in the bedroom as an alarm clock.

-When it’s time to buy larger appliances, you can look for those that can integrate with your smart home apps and send you alerts or messages.
-That could be anything from a smart grill sensing temperatures to a smart washing machine telling you a cycle is finished.
-Again, look for the Matter protocol, which will help your devices stay secure and compatible with each other, and the sky’s the limit for just how smart you want to make your home.
+When it’s time to buy larger appliances, you can look for those that can integrate with your smart home apps and send you alerts or messages for anything from a smart grill sensing temperatures to a smart washing machine telling you a cycle is finished.
+Again, look for the Matter protocol, which will help your devices stay secure and compatible with each other.
+The sky’s the limit for just how smart you want to make your home.